geofmureithi/apalis/README.md

-# Actix-redis-jobs
+# Apalis

-Simple and reliable background processing for Rust using Actix and Redis
+Simple and reliable background processing for Rust for Actix.
+Apalis currently supports Redis as a store with SQlite, PostgresSQL and MySQL in the pipeline.

 ## Getting Started